Here’s how you can use your everyday spending to rack up American Express points faster.

 Earning introductory bonuses is one of the best ways to get a large influx of Membership Rewards points.
-For instance, you can earn 100,000 points with the The Platinum Card® from American Express when you apply and meet the $6,000 spend requirement in the first six months.
+For instance, you can earn 100,000 points with The Platinum Card® from American Express when you apply and meet the $6,000 spend requirement in the first six months.
 It’s important to note that American Express is very strict on introductory bonuses – you can only earn the introductory bonus for each card once in your lifetime.
-So, if you want to maximize your points, carefully watch the bonuses for each card and try to apply when they’re at their peak.
+So, if you want to maximize your points, carefully watch the bonuses for each card and try to apply for an Amex card when they’re at their peak.

 Luckily, American Express has a plethora of cards that offer introductory bonuses (and, yes, the Platinum cards all count as a separate card):

 American Express introductory bonuses

 |Everyday Preferred card*||15,000 points if you spend $1,000 in first 3 months||$179|